Welcome to the Canadian National Negotiation Competition

-We are excited to announce the 2020 Canadian National Negotiation Competition which will be hosted by the University of New Brunswick Faculty of Law in Fredericton, NB.
-This is the fourth annual Canadian national competition and will take place at the WU Conference Centre, February 21-22, 2020.
+The 2020 Canadian National Negotiation Competition was hosted by the University of New Brunswick Faculty of Law in Fredericton, NB.
+This was the fourth annual competition which took place at the Wu Conference Centre, February 21-22, 2020.

 ABOUT THE COMPETITION

 The Canadian Negotiation Competition was founded in 2017 to promote alternative dispute resolution, build networks across Canadian schools, and to serve as a qualifier for the annual International Negotiation Competition.